 - Plan status

-When all sections have the same status, the Plan status may be changed.
-Many plan status changes are automated, and those that are not are only available to a select few roles.
+When all sections have the same status, the state plan status may be changed.
+Many plan status changes are automated, and only a select few roles can change those that are not automated.

 - Plan, State Plan